Jeff-Haas/qupath_utils/pages/python_config.md

 This will tell Python to install the Telegram sender software.

-Copy and paste this line into the Command Prompt, and hit enter:
+When that's done, copy and paste this line into the Command Prompt, and hit enter:

 `telegram-send --configure`